Home » Posts » Fresh Milled Flour Hamburger Buns

 Instructions

-• In the bowl of a stand mixer, combine the whole wheat flour, salt, and yeast.
+• In the bowl of a stand mixer, combine the flour, salt, and yeast.
 Give it a quick stir and set it aside.

 • In a small saucepan, warm the water over low heat to about 110°F. Stir in the honey.